 3 weeks in Vietnam is the ideal amount of time to cover all the best things to do in Vietnam.
 Our 3 week Vietnam itinerary gives you plenty of time to see all the wonder places in Vietnam without being too rushed.
 Although by cutting out 1 – 2 cities a Vietnam 2 week itinerary could work also.

 In this article I am going to share with you the Vietnam route we recently took for our family holiday.
 This is the ultimate Vietnam trip planner as I am going to tell you all the places we stayed, how we got between cities, the best places to visit as well as a general budget to help you plan.
+Even if you are not a family and looking for tips on a backpacking Vietnam trip – you will find plenty of great tips here too.

 This kind of research takes hours and hours of work over many weeks!
 I read numerous blog posts and TripAdvisor reviews to ensure I was booking great hotels in great locations and had a list of must do activities in each location.
 Below I will tell you exactly where we stayed and what we did, including the costs.
 I will also let know you what to skip and why.
 So save yourself the hassle and read on!
 I promise you this will be a great budget family vacation in Vietnam.